Getting Started with WinUI NumberBox

 sfNumberBox.VerticalAlignment = VerticalAlignment.Center;

-WinUI NumberBox Watermark Text
+WinUI NumberBox placeholder text

 Clear button visibility

-The ShowClearButton property is used to show or hide the clear button in NumberBox.
+The ShowClearButton property is used to show or hide the clear button in the NumberBox.
 By default, visibility of the clear button is enabled.

 NOTE